tahaasif10/Portfolio/README.md

 - Basic JavaScript
 - Simple file structure (no frameworks yet)

 I didn’t use any fancy libraries or designs.
-Just raw code and a lot of trial and error!
+Just raw code.!

 ---